farismnrr/Kalimba-MIDI-Player/README.md

 ### MIDI Controller with Keyboard

 This function allows you to play MIDI input files using your keyboard.
 You can use it for various instruments.
 Here's an example MIDI file you can try: [MIDI Example](https://drive.google.com/file/d/1plo_niuNKCy9cLTCQoRrzFVk03L1yq8X/view?usp=sharing).

-### Hotkey with Number

-Similar to Kalimba Hotkey, this function uses the numpad on your keyboard for note selection.
-Refer to the Kalimba Hotkey section for key assignments.

 ## Notes